dimalypai/mil-masters-thesis-chalmers/docs/report/07_Optimisations.md

 Unfortunately, since there is no intepreter or code generator implemented for MIL at the moment, we cannot execute MIL code and therefore cannot measure its runtime characteristics like running time or memory consumption.
-We can only estimate the impact of transformations by the code size.
+We can just estimate the impact of transformations by the code size.
 Depending on how MIL is implemented, an intuition about the usefulness of certain optimisations might be incorrect.

-{>> Is there no semantics in the paper you cite which you can allude to and say that you basically assume a similar semantics with respect to performance?
-That would at least be something, even though it's not much. <<}
+Another way to get an idea about the runtime behaviour of some of the MIL constructs is to make connections to the semantics of similar operations as presented in \cite{Tolmach} and \cite{Benton}.

 We will provide some code snippets with real implementation of transformations, but to be able to do this in a reasonable amount of space we will focus at the